eiflow3/crawl4ai-installation/docs/enhancements.md

 **Status:** Implemented

 **Description:** The system now sends dynamic SMS messages based on the detected keyword category.
-A mock LLM integration is in place to generate concise summaries from scraped content.
+LLM integration is in place to generate concise summaries from scraped content.

 ### Contextual SMS from Scraped Content

 **Status:** Implemented

 **Description:** When a target keyword is found, the crawler extracts surrounding text (200 words before and after the hit string).
-This context is then used by an LLM (mocked for now) to generate a concise and informative SMS message, which is then sent to subscribed users.
+This context is then used by an LLM to generate a concise and informative SMS message, which is then sent to subscribed users.

 ### Granular URL Management